jose-izarra/jenga-game/README.md

     - The stack follows the Last-In-First-Out (LIFO) principle, where the most recently added move is the first to be removed.
 This aligns with the nature of backtracking, where the latest move needs to be undone before previous moves.
 3. **Efficient Undoing:**
     - The stack's LIFO behavior allows for efficient undoing of moves.
 Popping the top of the stack corresponds to undoing the last move made in the game.
+4. **FIFO:**
+    - After the length of the array is more than the desired, we are able to efficiently pop the first element in following FIFO sequence.

 #### Key Details:

 - **Push and Pop Operations:**